eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 supported protocols.

-As a next step, the browser sends the request to the operating system which searches matching attestations in installed Wallet Units.
+As a next step, the browser sends the request to the operating system which searches for matching attestations in installed Wallet Units.
 The cross-device flow can be used to search for matching attestations in Wallet Units installed in a different device, located in close proximity to the browser.
 If more than one matching attestation is found, the browser prompts the User to select one.